limitless-devs/limitless-token-faucet-api-ts/README.md

 ## limitless-token-faucet-api-ts

-This is the ts-api for the [limitless-token-faucet](https://github.com/limitless-devs/limitless-token-faucet)

-This api will let you create token faucets and mint tokens from them.
+This solana api will let you create token faucets and mint tokens from them.
 The mint amount is fixed upon creating.

+This api connects to the [limitless-token-faucet](https://github.com/limitless-devs/limitless-token-faucet)

 Note: This is still WIP but should work as is - This is only on devnet.